top of page

 What Care Do I Need?

-Introduces the blog series about comprehensive monitoring of Sjogren's disease.
+introduces the Ongoing Care blog series about comprehensive monitoring of Sjogren's disease.

 Sarah Schafer, MD